The Benefits of Meniscal Allograft Transplantation for Knee Pain Relief

 Who Is a Candidate for MAT?

-Meniscal allograft transplant may be a good option if:
+Meniscal allograft transplant may be a suitable option if:

 ✔️ You’ve had a previous meniscus removal and now have persistent knee pain.